What is a Safe Haven Enterprise Visa (SHEV)?

 What is a ‘regional area’?

 This is defined by law.
 From 27 October 2016, all States are now part of the SHEV Scheme.
 The Australian Capital Territory is also part of the SHEV scheme.
-The Northern Territory is not yet a part of the SHEV scheme.

 You can see which areas are part of the SHEV scheme on the Department of Immigration and Border Protection’s map or list of postcodes.
 They include: